 We believe that changing the way we produce and distribute food is fundamental to solving the world’s most pressing social and ecological problems.

 Local food supports local economies.
-Buying food from our growers in the local community supports local jobs and encourages variety in our diets.
+Food grown in the local community supports local jobs and encourages variety in our diets.
 It also requires less transportation, so it's fresher and has a smaller environmental footprint.

 Reduced food miles